On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains: The Boundary Layer Problems

-Here $g^0,F^0$ are defined as in equation (I).
-By Perron's method and Lemma \ref{lemmal}, there exists a unique bounded solution.
-Define We will show that the limit exists and only depends on $(z\cdot\nu+cs),F^0,g^0,\nu$.
+Here $g^0,F^0$ are the same as before (as in (I)).
+By Perron's method and comparison principle, there exists a unique bounded solution $v^{z,\tau}_{s}$.
+For simiplicity of notation, we may write $c=c_0$ later.
+We prove the following lemma.